top of page

 Class of 1969

+At Vanderbilt, Oliver was a news reporter at The Hustler and was involved in the start-up phase of Versus.
+Writing for the paper brought her closer to the national political turbulence across the nation.
+After working at an Atlanta magazine, she enrolled in law school and would go on to enter politics.
 Oliver was elected to the Georgia House of Representatives in 1987, serving five years before moving to the George State Senate, where she was appointed chair of the Judiciary Committee.
 This marked the first time in 40 years a woman had been named chair of a standing senate committee.
 Oliver served three terms before running statewide for lieutenant governor.
 She then took a short break from politics, practicing law and teaching at the Barton Center for Child Advocacy at Emory University.
+In 2003, she rejoined the Georgia House.
+Georgia’s anti-stalking law and legislation to protect neighborhood activists from intimidation are among her many legislative accomplishments.

 2019 STUDENT MEDIA HALL OF FAME INDUCTEES